If you’re experiencing significant engine problems or unexplained engine noises, you might have a broken or worn rocker arm.

 If you have to remove the other valve cover gasket to reach the additional rocker arms (like in a V-shaped engine), this cost will be slightly higher, but it’s still worth the initial investment to save you some money down the road.

 But just because most of the cost is in labor doesn’t mean you should attempt to complete this repair yourself.
 That’s because it’s a labor-intensive process that requires a lot of technical know-how.
 Doing the job the wrong way can be more detrimental than not doing it all.

-Luckily, rocker arms do not get damaged or wore so often that they need a replacement.
+Luckily, rocker arms do not get damaged or worn so often that they need a replacement.
 The hydraulic lifters control this wear.
-Most rocker arms also have adjustments if they gear worn, but you do definitely have to replace it if one is getting damaged.
+Most rocker arms also have adjustments if they become worn, but you do definitely have to replace it if one is getting damaged.